Woman emailing in home office using laptop with phone on desk

 Yes, it is possible to send a private email.

-However, it is important to understand that there is no such thing as 100% guaranteed security.
+However, it's important to understand that no method can provide 100% guaranteed security.

 Sending A Private Email

-• Cyber threat: Malicious third-parties can use various methods to intercept your emails if they are not protected.
+• Cyber Threat: Malicious third-parties can use various techniques to intercept your emails if they aren't protected.

-• Human error: You could easily send a private email to the wrong person by typing in or accepting an autofilled address.
+• Human Error: It's easy to send a private email to the wrong person by typing in or accepting an autofilled address.

 To send a private email, you need to protect against both of these risks.
 This can be done by encrypting data and authenticating recipients.

-Encryption scrambles message data so it's not readable to human eyes.
-Authentication protects the keys to decrypt message data, releasing them only once the right people have passed certain checks.
+Encryption scrambles message data so it's unreadable to anyone without the correct key.
+Authentication protects the keys needed to decrypt the message data, releasing them only once the right people have passed certain checks.

 Encryption disguises the contents of your emails

-To truly protect an email, you need encryption to disguise a message 'end-to-end' (from sender to recipient) and authentication to verify that the recipient is the right person to unscramble a message for.
+To truly protect an email, you need end-to-end encryption to disguise a message from sender to recipient and authentication to verify that the recipient is the right person to unscramble it.

 Different Types Of Encryption

-There are a number of different encryption methods that can be used to protect private emails.
-Here are the most common encryption types:
+There are several encryption methods that can be used to protect private emails.
+The most common types include:

-• Transport Layer Security (TLS) is a standard security protocol that is used to encrypt data in transit.
-When you use TLS to send an email, the data is scrambled before it is sent over the internet.
-This makes it very difficult for anyone to intercept and read the data.
+• Transport Layer Security (TLS) is a standard security protocol used to encrypt data in transit.
+When you use TLS to send an email, the data is scrambled before it is sent over the internet, making it very difficult for anyone to intercept and read the data.

 • Pretty Good Privacy (PGP) is a more advanced encryption method that uses a stronger algorithm than TLS.
-PGP is also more flexible than TLS, as it allows you to encrypt emails to specific email addresses.
+PGP is also more flexible as it allows you to encrypt emails to specific addresses.

-• AES-256 (End-To-End) is an encryption method that uses a 256-bit key.
-This makes it very difficult to break, even with the most powerful computers.
-AES-256 encryption can be combined with authentication methods to ensure only verified recipients can gain access the keys needed to decrypt and access sensitive email data.
+• AES-256 (End-To-End) uses a 256-bit key, making it extremely difficult to break, even with powerful computers.
+AES-256 encryption can be combined with authentication methods to ensure only verified recipients can access the keys needed to decrypt and read sensitive email data.

-However, if you want to send a truly secure email you should use AES-256 or PGP encryption and combine it with recipient authentication.
+However, for truly secure emails, you should use AES-256 or PGP encryption combined with recipient authentication.

-For military-grade security, appropriate for highly sensitive information, businesses should use AES-256 encryption to prevent breaches.
+For military-grade security, suitable for highly sensitive information, businesses should use AES-256 encryption to prevent breaches.

 Different Types Of Authentication

-There are a number of different recipient authentication methods that can be used to secure emails.
+Several recipient authentication methods can be used to secure emails.
 The most common methods are:

-• Question-and-answer authentication (Q&A): This method can be highly secure if the question and answer are unique to the sender and recipient.
-For example, a question about a shared experience or inside joke would be difficult for a hacker to guess.
-However, this method might not be suitable for business communication or sending emails to new contacts.
+• Question-and-Answer Authentication (Q&A): This method can be highly secure if the question and answer are unique to the sender and recipient.
+For instance, a question about a shared experience or inside joke would be difficult for a hacker to guess.
+However, this might not be suitable for business communication or sending emails to new contacts.

 Challenge questiona Mailock UX (1)